Redwood City, California

 Equivalence to Minimum Qualifications:

-For persons applying for this position based on Equivalence, please answer the supplemental question on the online application indicating the following:
+For persons applying for this position based on Equivalence, please answer the supplemental question on the online application indicating one or more of the following:

 The applicant must have completed the General Education requirements for that degree and show evidence of outstanding professional achievement and/or substantial training in the requested field.
 The applicant must submit substantial evidence, which demonstrates that his/her preparation, teaching experience, work experience, and ability are equivalent to those expected from a person who meets the minimum qualifications.